Technical Diploma│2 Years│66 Credits│Fond du Lac and West Bend Campuses│Eligible for Financial Aid│Fall Enrollment Only

 The use of computer numerically controlled (CNC) machine tools is increasing throughout the manufacturing industry.
 Moraine Park’s CNC Tool and Die Technologies diploma prepares students for an in-demand and highly-skilled career in manufacturing with the opportunity to advance quickly.

-Upon completion of the program, students will have completed all of their related training for the State of Wisconsin Tool and Die Technologies apprenticeship program.
+Upon completing the program, students will have completed all of their related training for the State of Wisconsin Tool and Die Technologies apprenticeship program.

 Skilled machinists and tool and die makers are in great demand across the manufacturing industry.
-Workers in this field have opportunity to move up as they gain experience and skill quickly advance their career.
+Workers in this field can move up as they gain experience and skills to advance their careers quickly.

 |103-159||Computer Literacy – Microsoft Office||1|